EpilepsyCo/mc10-parser/README.md

 optional fields
 ---
-labels (list of strings): Abbreviated names of folders for pandas dataframe
+meta (string): If applicable, the file containing annotations for this dataset. ann_names (list of strings): Names of annotations of interest. labels (list of strings): Abbreviated names of folders for pandas dataframe
     columns.
-accel_labels (list of strings): Dimension labels for pandas dataframe column. ann_names (list of strings): Names of annotations of interest. meta (string): If applicable, the file containing annotations for this dataset time_comp (string, requires labels): Label of the sensor used for doing time
+accel_labels (list of strings): Dimension labels for pandas dataframe column. time_comp (string, requires labels): Label of the sensor used for doing time
     comparison.
+template_path (string): Relative (preferred) or absolute path to template file.
 ---
 ```
 Supported timezones can be found on [this Wikipedia list](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

-Here is an example configuration file for three accelerometers collecting data frorm the thigh, hand, and chest locations at 31.25, 250.0, and 31.25 Hz, respectively.
+Here is an example configuration file for three accelerometers collecting data from the thigh, hand, and chest locations with acceleromters at 31.25, 250, and 31.25 Hz, respectively and electrodes at 250 Hz.
 The thigh and hand have type 1 since they just recorded accelerometer data and the chest has type 3 since it records accelerometer and electrode data.
 ```
 {
     "meta": "annotations.csv",